resistics/resistics/docs/source/tutorial/statistics.rst

 .. literalinclude:: ../../../examples/tutorial/usingStatistics.py
     :linenos:
     :language: python
-    :lines: 8-11
+    :lines: 7-10
-    :lineno-start: 11
+    :lineno-start: 7

 .. note::

     For statistics that incorporate a remote reference, please see :doc:`Remote reference statistics <../advanced/remote-reference-statistics>`.

-Statistics are calculated using the :meth:`~resistics.project.projectStatistics.calculateStatistics` method of the :mod:`~resistics.project.projectStatistics` module.
+Statistics are calculated using the :meth:`~resistics.project.statistics.calculateStatistics` method of the project :mod:`~resistics.project.statistics` module.
 By default, this does not calculate all available statistics but by passing the **stats** keyword, the statistics to calculate can be specified.

 .. literalinclude:: ../../../examples/tutorial/usingStatistics.py
     :linenos:
     :language: python
-    :lines: 13-16
+    :lines: 12-15
-    :lineno-start: 13
+    :lineno-start: 12

 The single site statistics which are calculated by default are coherence and transfer function values.
 There are two ways to manually specify the statistics to calculate.
 These are: